ericamarroquin/capstone/dec10.md

 - - I know a will need two repositories, one for front, one for back

 - 9:30am: Rereading through the [Microsoft docs](https://docs.microsoft.com/en-us/aspnet/web-api/overview/older-versions/build-restful-apis-with-aspnet-web-api) for building an API

+- 10am: Adding the capstone proposal to README that I totally forgot about last week